bskaplou/qmk_companion_app/README.md

 Qmk already has unicode support which is pretty complex to setup and system dependent. https://docs.qmk.fm/features/unicode

-Qmk unicode support is even called a hach sometimes. https://getreuer.info/posts/keyboards/non-english/index.html#unicode-input
+Qmk unicode support is even called a "hack" sometimes. https://getreuer.info/posts/keyboards/non-english/index.html#unicode-input

 Current implementation expected to be less hacky.